The Capital Consortium · Cick-Off Confidential · Internal Strategy · June 2026

 into ThinkBuildGrow.ai — in-house tech firm.
 Returns reinvested into platform build.
 Monthly profit rate: TBD per Joe.

-08 — $100K Seed into NewCo Green · 40 Installs/wk → $152K/mo
+08 — $100K Target into NewCo Green · 40 Installs/wk → $152K/mo

-$100K seeds NewCo Green HVAC — $152K/mo at 40 installs/wk.
+$100K target seeds NewCo Green HVAC — $152K/mo at 40 installs/wk.

 STEP 1 · SEED Consortium seeds NewCo Green $100,000 STEP 2 · OPERATING CO NewCo Green LLC Decarbonization Initiative · customer sourcing · marketing & admin · fulfillment ops · proxy QC reporting PARTNERS: licensed HVAC trade + leasing / finance STEP 3a · TRADE PARTNER Licensed HVAC Contractor license · technical authority regulated-trade authority STEP 3b · LEASING / FINANCE Finance Partner 100% financing for approved customers where applicable UNIT FLOW 40 installs per week Joe-supplied REVENUE $38K/wk net × 4 $152K per mo $1.824M/yr UNIT MATH (JOE-SUPPLIED, NOT THIRD-PARTY DILIGENCED) 40 installed units / week · $38,000 net income / week · × 4 weeks = $152,000 / month · $1,824,000 / year